What is a tax card?

 The difference between using a tax card and using an invoicing service is that an invoicing service takes care of all the bureaucracy related to wage payment for both you and your client.
 When you work using a tax card, it means that your client must take care of all the responsibilities related to wage payment.
 Many clients think that this is rather cumbersome, especially when it comes to project-based or short-term work, because the clients have to do a lot of extra paper work to hire a temporary employee.

 When you operate through an invoicing service such as UKKO.fi, we take care of all the bureaucracy for you.
 This way, your client only has to pay your bill.
 Our model makes buying services easy.
+Do you want to know more about light entrepreneurship, being self-employed or UKKO.fi´s invoice service for freelancers?
+Then click on the word you want to read more about.

 Ordering a new tax card and changes in income